bhoyem/scrimba-scoreboard/README.md

 ## Features

-The project is intented to simulate a scoreboard as might be used in a sports game with buttons to add points in appropriate amounts for the sport
+The project is intented to simulate a scoreboard as might be used in a sports game with buttons to add points in appropriate amounts for the sport.
+The initial form is for scoring a basketball game.